Termination due to illness in Germany – is this even legal?

-Many employees take extended sick leave or are frequently absent due to health problems at some point in their careers.
-In such cases, some fear that they will be dismissed because of their illness.
-But when is an employer permitted to terminate an employment contract due to illness?
-In this article, we explain when dismissal due to illness is legally permissible and what your rights are.
+Many employees need to take an (extended) sick leave, or are absent due to health problems, at some point in their careers.
+In these cases, many fear that they will be dismissed because of their illness.
+But when is an employer legally permitted to terminate an employment contract due to illness in Germany?
+In our article, we explain when dismissal due to illness is legally permissible and what your rights are.
 Read on to find out everything you need to know about workplace integration management (BEM), your entitlement to severance pay and unemployment benefits, and useful advice on how to protect yourself against dismissal due to illness.

-- Sick leave does not protect against dismissal.
-Dismissal during incapacity for work is possible if the other requirements are met.
+• Sick leave does not protect against dismissal.
+Dismissal during incapacity for work is possible if other requirements are met.

 When is termination due to illness permissible?